michel1991/ocp-java-11/modulars/md/README.md

-### What is true about a service provider module?
-(Choose all that apply.)
-* A. It contains the interface that implementations must provide
-* B. It contains exactly one implementation of the interface.
-* C. It contains one or more implementations of the interface.
-* D. It can be changed without recompiling any other modules.
-* E. It must have a provides directive.
-* F. It must have a uses directive.

-A service provider interface declares the interface rather than a service provider, making option A incorrect.
-Each service provider is allowed to provide only one service provider implementation, making option B correct and option C incorrect.
-One of the benefits of services is being able to change the service provider dynamically, making option D correct.
-Finally, a service provider interface uses while a service provider provides, making option E correct and option F incorrect.

 ### Which are true statements?
 (Choose all that apply.)
 *  A. An automatic module exports all packages to named modules.
 *  B. An automatic module exports only the specified packages to named modules.